Emily-Ngahu/Sales-analysis/README.md

    ## Tools used
    1. Excel
-   - for data cleaning
+   - For data cleaning
    2. Power BI
-   - data transformation and data visualization
+   - Data transformation and data visualization
    - Dashboard creation

    ## Data
    The data used in this project was downloaded from kaggle.Download [here](https://github.com/Emily-Ngahu/Sales-dashboard/blob/main/Sales%20dashboard%20data.xlsx)

    ### Data description
-   The excel file has two sheets
+   The excel file has two sheets.
    1. ### Input data
    This sheet has the following columns:
     - Date - This is the date the transaction took place.